General Information About the Code of Conduct

-Students have the responsibility to be aware of, and abide by, the University’s policies, rules, regulations, and standards of conduct.
-This Handbook is available online for all students and student organizations (hereafter: Students) so they may become knowledgeable concerning the standards of conduct Drexel University requires of its students and, more generally, the policies by which all members of the University community must abide.
+Students have the responsibility to be aware of, and abide by, the University's policies, rules, regulations, and standards of conduct.
+The Student Handbook is available online for all students and student organizations (hereafter: Students) so they may become knowledgeable concerning the standards of conduct Drexel University requires of its students and, more generally, the policies by which all members of the University community must abide.

-Drexel also expects that every student abide by the laws of the United States and the Commonwealth of Pennsylvania.
+Drexel also expects that every student will abide by the laws of the United States and the Commonwealth of Pennsylvania.
 Drexel subscribes to the view that, where practical, it shall deal with matters of student misconduct internally.
 However, where student misconduct implicates federal, state, or local laws, the appropriate law enforcement officials may be contacted.

 Statement of Philosophy and Purpose

 Drexel University strives to be a leader in the higher education world, and expects Students' conduct to reflect the highest standards of global citizenship.
 Therefore, all Students should conduct themselves responsibly and in a manner that reflects favorably upon themselves and the University.
 Formal disciplinary action may result when Students' behavior is inconsistent with:

 Standards of conduct